santi100a/product-series/README.md

 - 📘 Comes with built-in TypeScript definitions
 - 🚀 Lightweight and fast
 - 👴 Compliant with ECMAScript 3
+- 💻 Portable between Node and the browser

 ## API